Based in Banbury, Oxfordshire

 Grant was born in Epping, Essex, but was raised in the Northamptonshire countryside.
 He started riding from a very early age, competing at all the county and major shows – representing England at Pony Club level at the age of 14.
-His family are all in the horse business, his father and sister running a successful wedding carriage company, and his brother Darren is a three times world champion farrier.
+His family over the years have all been involved in the horse business, his father and sister running a successful wedding carriage company, and his brother Darren is a three times world champion farrier.

 Upon leaving school, Grant harboured ambitions to be a National Hunt jockey and rode successfully for leading trainers Kim Bailey and Geoff Hubbard at all the major racecourses.

-When weight problems forced Grant out of the racing saddle, he left the UK and took up a career in the rodeo arena as a bull rider where he rode with much success.
-During this time he also began to hone his skills with horses by working on a leading thoroughbred stud, starting all the young horses.
+When weight problems forced Grant out of the racing saddle, he left the UK and took up a career in the rodeo arena as a bull rider where he rode with much success competing at many international events in the USA, Australia and New Zealand his final ride being at the Westpac arena in New Zealand in front of 14000 people.
+During this time he also began to hone his skills with horses by working on a leading thoroughbred stud from time to time in Australia, starting all the young horses.

 Upon returning to the UK he began to work with Ian Vandenberghe (a Monty Roberts Instructor).
 Grant writes, ‘I had been using body language and pressure/release in my training but it was only when I began working with Ian that I leant the reasons behind why it worked and the psychology with it’.
 During his period of working with Ian Grant found it was like going back to school – everyday he learnt so much and he continues to learn from the horses each day.